Teacher burnout: Changes within the profession

+Farber found evidence that the most idealistic teachers who enter the profession are the most likely to suffer burnout.

 "Reformation fatigue" can occur when a field of work undergoes change at a rate faster than the worker can keep up with.
 In the past twenty years, teachers have been confronted with both gradual and abrupt change.
 For example, while technology has had positive impacts on education, teachers have had to adjust to the way they deliver lessons, communicate with students, post grades, receive assignments, etc. Adjusting to these changes can cause chronic stress in educators who are unfamiliar with the equipment or digital platforms that are now essentially required to do their job.

 Furthermore, the COVID-19 pandemic has necessitated abrupt changes in the field of education.
 Lessons that were intended for in-person classes needed to be modified for online settings and oftentimes shorter periods of time.
 During this process, teachers also worried about their own and their loved ones' health, had no separation of home and work life, and experienced limited social relief.
 In a survey about work-related anxiety in the United Kingdom, the percentage of teachers reporting high levels of stress increased from 3 percent in June 2019 to 17 percent in September 2019 for teachers who worked in private schools, and from 6 percent in June 2019 to 19 percent in September 2019 for teachers who worked in state schools.
 These statistics show the fluctuation of self-reported stress levels for educators during the summer months and into the beginning of the school year.